 Ultimately, you’re better off finding a new billing and RCM vendor who can identify your reimbursement problems and offer real solutions from the beginning.
 It’s also critical that this vendor has documented RCM expertise and certified professional coders who can ensure accuracy with your claim process.

-Will I See Immediate Revenue Growth When I Switch Billers?
+Will I See Immediate Revenue Growth When I Switch Outsourced Billers?

-If you decide to switch billers, remember that your contract likely has a “notice” period and a “work down” period.
+If you currently use an outsourced biller and decide to switch billers, remember that your billing contract likely has a “notice” period and a “work down” period.

 - The notice period is the number of days you need to provide your biller before they stop submitting new claims.